 The Company has two supply arrangements in place with European farmers to supply raw material in future years.
 The first arrangement contemplates growth and processing of 2,600 kilograms of product and the second contract provides up to 1 million kilograms of raw product to the Company.
-At June 30, 2016, there was approximately \$150,000 remaining to be paid under this second contract related to the 2015 crop.
-We have contractual rights for the growth and processing of hemp oil for delivery through October 2018 under both of these contracts.
-We anticipate the cost under both contracts will remain consistent with current year prices.
+While we have contractual rights for the growth and processing of hemp oil for delivery through October 2018 under both contracts, we do not intend to purchase raw inventory from our supply chain arrangements from the 2017 crop and/or 2018 crop.